Stochastic Zeroth-Order Method for Computing Generalized Rayleigh Quotients: New Stochastic Zeroth-Order Algorithm

 \section{New Stochastic Zeroth-Order Algorithm}

 In this section, we propose a simpler and more powerful stochastic zeroth-order algorithms for maximizing the generalized Rayleigh quotient.
-To make the convergence analysis better accessible, we start with a one-sample method, i.e., $m=1$.
+To make the convergence analysis better accessible, we start with a one-sample method given in Algorithm \ref{alg:gRq}, i.e., $m=1$.
 Then the algorithm is generalized to more samples.